 Reference to an article from web resources

 Author’s Surname, Initials., Year.
 Title of a work, article or other text.
 Title of electronic publication or website [online].
 (Edition).
 Place of publication, Publisher (if ascertainable).
-Available from: URL [Access date].
+Available through: URL [Access date].

 Reference to a PhD thesis, master or bachelor thesis